Skip Navigation

 Baudouin I, King of Belgium

-United States Army Corporal Denvil Dale Summers, known to his family as "Dale," and as "Denvil" by his comrades was born August 21, 1917, at Advent, Jackson County, West Virginia, and attended grammar school there.
-Dale's parents were Leftridge Romeo Summers and Ida Virginia Jordan Summers.
-Leftridge and Ida had nine children: Ruby Myrtle Summers Hayes (1910-1937), Robert William "Bob" Summers (1913-1985), Audrey Summers (1916), Denvil Dale Summers (1917-1944), Faris Ray Summers (1920-2000), Eugene Odare Summers (1923-1951), June Geraldine Summers Torchio-Elliott (1925-2001), Camden Stafford "Staff" Summers (1929-), and Hansford Iven "Hank" Summers (1932-2009).
+United States Army Corporal Denvil Dale Summers, known to his family as "Dale" and to his comrades as "Denvil," was born August 21, 1917, at Advent, Jackson County, West Virginia.
+He attended grammar school there.
+Dale was the son of Leftridge Romeo Summers and Ida Virginia Jordan Summers, who had nine children: Ruby Myrtle Summers Hayes (1910-1937), Robert William "Bob" Summers (1913-1985), Audrey Summers (1916), Denvil Dale Summers (1917-1944), Faris Ray Summers (1920-2000), Eugene Odare Summers (1923-1951), June Geraldine Summers Torchio-Elliott (1925-2001), Camden Stafford "Staff" Summers (born 1929), and Hansford Iven "Hank" Summers (1932-2009).

-Dale enlisted in the Army on June 26, 1940.
-He served during World War II in Headquarters Company of the 60th Armored Infantry Battalion of the 9th Armored Division and was killed in action in December 1944 during the Battle of the Bulge.
-At the time the date was estimated to be the 28th, when he was listed as KIA, but was most likely December 19th, just two days before his second child was born.
-Although his unit had no official nickname at the time, Hitler himself dubbed it the "Phantom Division" because it took on the appearance of a phantom.
-The Division seemed to be everywhere on the front when three different German commanders reported they were fighting the 9th Division.
-The "Phantom Division" would later become the official nickname of the 9th.
-The Division saw its severest action at St. Vith, Echternach, Beaufort, and Bastogne, its units fighting in widely separated areas.
+During World War II, Dale served in Headquarters Company of the 60th Armored Infantry Battalion, 9th Armored Division.
+He was killed in action in December 1944, during the Battle of the Bulge.
+While the official date of his passing was recorded as December 28, evidence suggests he likely died on December 19, just two days before his second child was born.
+The 9th Armored Division had no official nickname at the time, but Adolf Hitler himself referred to it as the "Phantom Division" because it seemed to be everywhere on the front lines.
+Three different German commanders reported encountering the 9th Division in battle.
+The division would later officially adopt the nickname.
+It fought in some of the most intense battles of the war, including engagements in St. Vith, Echternach, Beaufort, and Bastogne.

 Insignia of the 9th Armored Division